 Grilling Pork Tenderloin The Best Way

 When it comes to cooking pork, bacon usually gets all the love, right?
-Shhh... don't say it too loud and start a riot, but grilled pork tenderloin leaves bacon in the dust.
+Shhh... don't say it too loud and start a riot, but grilling pork tenderloin is so much better.

 Yes, I'm talking about that log-shape piece of pork.
 Have you tried it?

 It's okay if you haven't.
 You can stop trembling because there's nothing to be afraid of here other than missing out on what professional chefs often refer to as the filet mignon on pork.